Jump blues: Origins

 Lionel Hampton recorded the stomping big-band blues song "Flying Home" in 1942.
 Featuring a choked, screaming tenor sax performance by Illinois Jacquet, the song was a hit in the "race" category.
 Billboard described "Flying Home" as "an unusually swingy side...with a bright bounce in the medium tempo and a steady drive maintained, it's a jumper that defies standing still".

 Both Hampton and Jordan combined the popular boogie-woogie rhythm, a grittier version of swing-era saxophone styles as exemplified by Coleman Hawkins and Ben Webster, and playful, humorous lyrics or verbal asides laced with jive talk.

 As this urban, jazz-based music became more popular, musicians who wanted to "play for the people" began favoring a heavy, insistent beat. which appealed to black listeners who no longer wished to be identified with "life down home".

 Jump groups, employed to play for jitterbug dances at a much lower cost than big bands, became popular with agents and ballroom owners.
 The saxophonist Art Chaney said "[w]e were insulted when an audience wouldn't dance".

 Jump was especially popular in the late 1940s and early 1950s, through artists such as Louis Jordan, Big Joe Turner, Roy Brown, Charles Brown, Helen Humes, T-Bone Walker, Roy Milton, Billy Wright, Wynonie Harris, Louis Prima, and Sonny Terry and Brownie McGhee.
 Less frequently mentioned, Goree Carter also recorded some jump blues; his "Rock Awhile" is said by Robert Palmer to be an appropriate candidate for the title of first rock and roll record.

-By the mid-1950s, some jump blues songs had become core standards, with songs like "Train Kept a Rollin" played by rock groups including the Rock and Roll Trio, the Yardbirds, Aerosmith and Motorhead.
+By the mid-1950s, some jump blues songs had become core standards, with songs like "Train Kept a Rollin" played by rock groups including the Rock and Roll Trio, the Yardbirds, Aerosmith and Motörhead.
 "Five Guys Named Moe" was covered in the 1980s by the Honeydrippers.

 The term "rock and roll" had a strong sexual connotation in jump blues and R&B, but by the time DJ Alan Freed referred to rock and roll in the mid-1950s, "the sexual component had been dialled down enough that it simply became an acceptable term for dancing".